contractAnalysis/smartExecutor/README.md

 SmartExecutor is built on top of [Mythril](https://github.com/ConsenSys/mythril), a symbolic-execution-based security analysis tool for EVM bytecode that can detect security vulnerabilities in smart contracts built for Ethereum, Hedera, Quorum, Vechain, Roostock, Tron and other EVM-compatible blockchains.

 SmartExecutor is designed to reduce the sequence explosion of symbolic execution on smart contracts.
 It provides a scalable solution to symbolic execution while still keeping the basic features of Mythril.
+Here is the [SmartExecutor paper](https://ieeexplore.ieee.org/document/10316942).

 ###  Run SmartExecutor in Docker Container: ###